-Paul’s skills and aptitude were matched with Ollie, 18, also from Worthing and Daniel, 12, who lives in Brighton.
-His role means that he stays overnight within the family homes to take care of these two client who both have muscular dystrophy.
+Paul’s skills and aptitude were matched with Daniel, 12, who lives in Brighton and has muscular dystrophy.
+His role means that he stays overnight within the family home to take care of Daniel.

-Paul also cares for Daniel, a 12-year-old boy who he is “very smart, with a brain that moves at the speed of light, and who likes to challenge me with maths questions.”
+Paul describes Daniel as “very smart, with a brain that moves at the speed of light, and who likes to challenge me with maths questions.”

-Daniel and Ollie both have siblings.
-Paul explains: “Both families are wonderful but it can be tiring caring for children with Muscular Dystrophy.
+Paul explains: “It can be tiring caring for children with Muscular Dystrophy.
 When I come in, I can take over and give the parents respite.
-They can relax knowing that I’m awake and alert caring for their sons and watching out for them whilst they are sleeping.”
+They can relax knowing that I’m awake and alert caring for their son and watching out for him whilst he is sleeping.”

 Paul said: “Being a Healthcare Assistant makes me feel very good about what I am doing.
 I don’t complain about work, I look forward to it.
 I’m a bit nocturnal so night work suits me.
-I especially enjoy the friendships I have with Ollie and Daniel; feeling included in family life and knowing that I have the back up of experienced professionals.”
+I especially enjoy the friendships I have with my clients; feeling included in family life and knowing that I have the back up of experienced professionals.”